This Homemade Sprinkles Mix is so fun and easy to make! With just a few ingredients you can make your sprinkles!

 I want to eat Rice Krispies and watch cartoons in front of the TV.

-I want to dip everything in sprinkles.
+I want to be a kid and dip everything in sprinkles.

-Have you ever made sprinkles?
+Have you ever made a Homemade Sprinkles Mix?

 You don’t know what you’re missing.
 Sprinkles are awesome!
 And making your own sprinkles?
 Well that just rules the ill level.